Intego Review: Quick Expert Summary

 Intego also has a 30-day money-back guarantee for all packages.
 My experience with requesting a refund was pretty straightforward.
 I emailed asking for a refund, the representative I spoke to asked the reason for my request, and then they proceeded to initiate my refund.
 I was told it would take 10–14 days for the money to appear in my account, but I received my refund 3 days later.

 Overall, Intego’s customer support is good.
 I would prefer it if the email support team were more responsive and helpful, especially when dealing with urgent issues.
-However, the live chat function is great, and the FAQ (Knowledge Base) has great guides and tutorials that even the most non-technical users can easily understand.
+However, the live chat function is great (once you find it), and the FAQ (Knowledge Base) has great guides and tutorials that even the most non-technical users can easily understand.

 Overall, Intego truly is a great value.
 It offers solid cybersecurity protection and has additional tools that are much better than Mac’s built-in features.
 If you’re interested, you can try out Intego risk-free with a 30-day money-back guarantee.